guilhermegranchopro/Eco-AI.ly/README.md

 ### 🤝 Contributing Agreement

-By contributing to Eco AI.ly, you agree that:
+By contributing to Gaia, you agree that:
 - Your contributions are your original work or properly attributed
 - You have the right to submit your contributions under the MIT License
 - Your contributions will be licensed under the same MIT License